charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### THE USE CASES OF SIMU_COMP_AS_WORKER

 In clprolf, we should avoid, in general, to use a simu_comp_as_worker, because the real_world_objects are more intuitive and not so technical, generally.
-For example, although the interpretations are free, in clprolf, it's more recommended to see a "Sort" class as a simu_real_world_obj, than a simu_comp_as_worker.
+For example, although the interpretations are free, in clprolf, it's more recommended to see a "Sort" class as a simu_real_obj, than a simu_comp_as_worker.
 The recommended examples where we need a simu_comp_as_worker, are, in general, and if wanted, technical classes like DAO.
-Or it can be technical job for handling displays and keybord inputs of a simu_real_world_obj, an equivalent of the view of MVC.
+Or it can be technical job for handling displays and keybord inputs of a simu_real_obj, an equivalent of the view of MVC.
 So the Model and the View of the MVC should be in a simu_comp_as_worker, but we always look at this as we want!
 Each simu_real_word_obj class should, theoretically, have a corresponding technical realization on computer class, with a simu_comp_as_worker role, by example a simu_comp_as_worker AnimalRealiz.
-AnimalRealiz contains the computational code and tools in charge of the interactive realization on computer of the simu_real_world_obj Animal.
+AnimalRealiz contains the computational code and tools in charge of the interactive realization on computer of the simu_real_obj Animal.
 This is a fundamental use case of simu_comp_as_worker in clprolf, and this aligns with the model and view goals.
 Model and View classes can be objects in composition of the realization class.
 Another case is a launcher like a launcher of an application, and should, in general, be a simu_comp_as_worker too.
 Or it could be also system libraries or applications.
-But remember that a simu_comp_as_worker, even in system programming, often use much simu_real_world_object, for the graphical interface, or the memory, the connections, the threads, and so on.
+But remember that a simu_comp_as_worker, even in system programming, often use much simu_real_obj, for the graphical interface, or the memory, the connections, the threads, and so on.
 But this is the computer who do the job!

 ### clprolf ROOTED IN REALITY AND TRY TO REMAIN SIMPLE